 “And I’m still calling bullshit.”

+A soft chuckle filled the car, pulling me from my thoughts.
 “Nothing like a little friendly violence to spice things up.”

 I choked and almost swerved off the road.
 “Gran!”